Optimum Health Resource Laboratories

 Step # 6:

-The fiber pad on the end of the small collection strip is placed against the blood on the finger or thumb.
-The blood will immediately be absorbed into the pad.
-The pad MUST be completely colored RED from end to end in order for the test to be performed.
+The fiber pad on the end of the small collection strip is a proprietary, detergent-coated material; which preserves the specimen in a "dry" state until it can be received for analysis.
+Place the fiber pad against the blood on the finger or thumb.
+The blood will be absorbed into the pad.
+The pad MUST be completely colored "red" from end to end in order for the test to be performed.

 Step # 7: